The story of Marklund is one of unconditional love, selflessness and hope.

 The story of Marklund is one of unconditional love, selflessness and hope.
 Marklund was founded when Claire Haverkampf, RN, began to provide foster care to Mark William Lund, a little boy born with Down Syndrome and severe cardiac complications.
 Five days after his birth on December 21, 1954, at Elmhurst Hospital, Mark William Lund came to live with Claire and her husband Stan and their two children in their Northlake home.
 Here, Mark was cared for as a member of the family.

 Word of the Haverkampf’s selflessness spread and soon they opened their expanded home to more children with developmental disabilities.
 As the “family” grew, so did their need for physical space.
-They moved to a larger home in Bloomingdale where Marklund was formed.
+They moved to a larger home in Bloomingdale where Marklund was formed, first as the Mark Lund Hilltop Home, and later renamed as the Marklund Children’s Home, and currently the Marklund Philip Center.

 The Haverkampfs were visionaries.
 They saw the real need for a place where infants, children and adults with developmental disabilities could find a full life experience.